About Wildwood Press

 Wildwood Press is a for-profit, for social good business.

-- Write and publish stories that feature Midwest fiber and textile people and places.
+- Write and publish books and articles featuring Midwest fiber and textile people and places.

-- Work with local communities to create Fiber Arts Trails in their area.
+- Collaborate with local communities to create Fiber Arts Trails in their area.

 Fiber Arts Trail building got underway in 2014